 As mentioned above, heroin is designated as a Schedule I drug under the Controlled Substances Act.
 There are severe penalties for the use, possession, or sale of heroin.
 The following are the typical penalties for the possession of heroin under the federal system:

-Call Serenity at Summit Today For Help With a Heroin Addiction
+Call Serenity at Summit for Heroin Addiction Today

-If you or a loved one is battling heroin addiction and is always constipated, they must seek treatment immediately.
+If you or a loved one is battling an addiction of any kind, they must seek treatment immediately.
 Our addiction specialists at Serenity at Summit are ready to listen to your story today.
+Feel free to give us a call 855-956-4940 or contact us online to learn more about how we can help.